JohannesvKL/OpenSage-app/README.md

 ### Windows
 1. To get started, download and extract the [OpenMS-app.zip](https://github.com/Arslan-Siraj/nuxl-app/actions) file from latest successfull action.
 2. Run the `run_app.exe`
-3. Use app in your default browser
+3. Use app in your default browser <br/>

+The workspaces for the project will be locally generated in the `workspaces-NuXL-app` directory, and the analysis will run using local resources.

 ## Quickstart

 You can start right away analyzing your data by following the steps below:

 ### 1. Create a workspace
-On the left side of this page you can define a workspace where all your data including uploaded `mzML` files will be stored.
+On the left side of this page you can define a workspace where all your data including uploaded files will be stored.
 Entering a workspace will switch to an existing one or create a new one if it does not exist yet.
 In the web app, you can share your results via the unique workspace ID.
 Be careful with sensitive data, anyone with access to this ID can view your data.

 ### 2. 📁 Upload your files
 Upload `mzML` and `fasta` files via the **File Upload** tab.
 The data will be stored in your workspace.
 With the web app you can upload only one file at a time.